The Next Generation Deep Extragalactic Exploratory Public Near-Infrared Slitless Survey Epoch 1 (NGDEEP-NISS1): Extra-Galactic Star-formation and Active Galactic Nuclei at 0.5 < z < 3.6: Introduction

-As of now, exactly half of the NGDEEP-NIRISS observations have been obtained in February 2023, using two grisms but at a single orientation on the sky, and has achieved an average sensitivity of 1.88 $\times$ 10$^{-18}$ erg/s/cm$^2$ (for a 3$\sigma$ detection, see Table 1 for more details).
-This paper presents the first look at \NGDEEPA.
-The goals of this paper are: 1) showcase the quality of the \NGDEEPA\ data and how it compares to how pre-launch expectations; 2) show how \NGDEEPA\ emission line measurements of extincion and star-formation rates differ from the same properties obtained from fitting spectral energy distributions (SEDs) to photometry alone; and 3) explore the redshift evolution of the population of star forming galaxies at $1<z<3.5$.
+Exactly half of the NGDEEP-NIRISS observations were obtained in February 2023, using two grisms but at a single orientation on the sky, and has achieved an average sensitivity of 1.88 $\times$ 10$^{-18}$ erg/s/cm$^2$ (for a 3$\sigma$ detection, see Table \ref{tab:limits} for more details).
+This paper presents the first look at these data which we refer to as \NGDEEPA\ in this paper.
+Observations targeted the HUDF at the coordinates of 03:32:38.6007, -27:46:59.83 and the first Epoch of the data was taken at a position angle (PA) of 70 degrees.
+All NIRISS observations were taken using the NIS readout mode.
+Direct imaging for NIRISS used the F115W, F150W, and F200W filters employing one single integration of 5 groups each.
+The NIRISS grism observations were made with the following configurations: All observations were made with the G150R and G150C grisms; The F115W cross filter used 3 exposures with 6 integrations per exposure and 20 groups per integration; The F150W and F200W cross filters were obtained with 1 exposure each and 8 integrations per exposure and 20 groups per integration.
+The total exposure time for each of the two grisms were 47Ks, 21Ks, and 16Ks, for the F115W, F150W, and F200W cross filters, respectively.
+The dithering pattern was dictated by the fact that NIRcam imaging was obtained in parallel and was the 3-POINT-LARGE-NIRCam pattern.
+The goals of this paper are: 1) showcase the quality of the \NGDEEPA\ data and how it compares to how pre-launch expectations; 2) show how \NGDEEPA\ emission line measurements of extinction and star-formation rates differ from the same properties obtained from fitting spectral energy distributions (SEDs) to photometry alone; and 3) explore the redshift evolution of the population of star forming galaxies at $1<z<3.5$.

 All calculations in this paper assume $H_0 = 67.3\ km\ s^{-1} Mpc^{-1}$\ and $\Omega_M = 0.315$, $\Omega_\Lambda = 0.685$ \citep{Planck15}.
 All magnitudes are given in the $AB$\ system \citep{Oke83}. \\